 Voters seem much more in agreement about national parks than just about anything else, but the politics of funding our parks have left them with an enormous backlog of “deferred maintenance.”
 As a nation we have not been very good at putting our money where our mouth is.
 The immeasurable value of national parks, though, more than justifies an investment in their future.

 Christopher Columbus has become more symbol than historical person.
-The dreams that his memory inspires as well as the tragedies that resulted from his voyages remain part of our national tale.
+As both inspiration and tragedy he remains part of our national tale.